Class Diagram for the Hotel Management System

 Invoice#

-class represents the billing system in the hotel management system.
+The Invoice class represents the billing system in the hotel management system.
 The UML diagram for both classes is presented below:

 Room booking#

-class is responsible for managing the bookings for a room.
-This class consists of attributes like reservation number, start date, duration, etc. Moreover, this class has a member of the BookingStatus
+The RoomBooking class is responsible for managing the bookings for a room.
+This class consists of attributes like reservation number, start date, duration, etc. Moreover, this class has a member of the BookingStatus type that is used to store the status of the room booking.
+The UML representation of this class is as follows:

 R4: During room booking, the user will enter the check-in date and duration of the stay.
 The user would also have to give some advance payment.